HigherOrderCO/Kind/blog/0-goodbye-javascript.md

 2. Formality itself can be installed using multiple package managers.

-Our reliance on JavaScript is finally over and the jump in code quality is unprecedented, since the language is rewritten in a very strongly typed
+Our dependence on JavaScript is finally over and the jump in code quality is unprecedented, since the language is rewritten in a very strongly typed
 language: itself!
 That marks the beginning of a new era for Formality, where it moves from being a research project towards becoming a mature, stable and